VTimofeenko/conventional-commit-helper/README.md

 # Limitations/roadmap

-- Scopes: no way to disable scope search in history (to be done)
-- Scopes: no way to hide scopes from suggestions (to be done)
-- Configuration: no global config file (to be done)
-- Configuration: no support for alternative config location, so the config needs to be checked in or added to gitignore/exclude (to be done)
 - Distribution: only accessible through nix (will not be done unless someone actually needs this)
 - Scopes: Scopes are checked only for the current branch (most likely will not be done)